 Effects on the eyes

 Osimertinib may affect your eyes or eyesight.
-Tell your doctor or nurse if your
+Tell your doctor or nurse if your:

-- eyes are sore, red, watery or feel sensitive to light
+- eyes are sore, red, watery

 - eyesight is blurry.

-They may arrange for you to see an eye doctor (ophthalmologist) for more advice..
+They may arrange for you to see an eye doctor (ophthalmologist) for more advice.
 Your doctor may tell you to stop taking osimertinib for a short time until this side effect improves.

 Effects on the heart

-Osimertinib can affect the way the heart works and, rarely, may cause a fast heartbeat.
-You may have tests such as an ECG to see how well your heart is working.
-These may be done before, during, and sometimes after treatment.
+This treatment can affect how the heart works.
+You may have tests to see how well your heart is working.
+These may be done before, during and after treatment.

-- have pain or tightness in your chest
+- pain or tightness in your chest

 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.
 If you cannot get through to your doctor, call the NHS urgent advice number on 111.